 Well, here’s the first exercise in my “I Love Idioms!” section.
 As you may have already guessed I have a passion for idiomatic expressions.
-Though it can sometimes be tricky for non-native speakers to use idioms correctly themselves it’s so worthwhile gradually building up your knowledge of them as you will hear them here, there and everywhere!
+Though it can sometimes be tricky for non-native speakers to use idioms correctly themselves it’s really worth gradually building up your knowledge of them as you will hear them here, there and everywhere!
 What’s more they give a language so much colour and vibrancy.
 If your ultimate goal is to become a proficient English speaker my advice is to embrace them heart and soul!
 They really are the icing on the cake!

 Fill the gaps with a word from the list.
 There are two extra words.